Are you at risk for anemia?

 Getting your anemia treated can help you feel better.
 Depending on the cause of your anemia, your doctor may recommend one of the following treatments:

-- Iron supplements — Your doctor may give you iron supplements as pills or as a shot.
+- Iron supplementation — Your doctor may give you iron supplements as pills or as a shot.
 If you are on dialysis, you may be given an iron supplement during your dialysis treatment.

 - Red blood cell transfusion — A red blood cell transfusion is a procedure to increase the number of red blood cells in your body by giving you red blood cells from someone else’s body through an IV.
 This can temporarily improve your anemia symptoms.

 Doctors and researchers are working on potential new treatments for anemia.
 New treatments in development are tested in clinical trials.
-If you’re interested in joining a clinical trial to try an investigational new treatment for anemia, visit Akebia’s website and ClinicalTrials.gov to learn more.
+If you’re interested in joining a clinical trial to try an investigational new treatment for anemia, visit ClinicalTrials.gov to learn about all available clinical trials for anemia.

 If you have CKD, getting early treatment for your anemia can help slow the progress of your CKD.
 If you think you might have anemia, talk to your doctor about getting tested.